cdileo/arduinoMazeRobot/README.md

 Robot is built on an Arduino Uno with:
 - 2 x ultrasonic sensors
 - 1 x forward touch sensor
-- 2x Lego NXT servo motors
+- 2 x Lego NXT servo motors
 - a smattering of Lego for structure